 Nuclear energy can help win the fight against climate change.

 The burning of fossil fuels has been fingered as a main cause of global warming.
 Without a doubt, nuclear energy has a critical role to play in curbing the carbon emissions that accelerate global warming and climate change.
 Unlike fossil fuels, nuclear energy is an emissions-free, climate neutral power source.
 NASA predicts that broadening the use of nuclear energy can save between 4 million and 7 million lives by 2050.
 Unsurprisingly, France and Japan, the world’s biggest nuclear energy consumers, also have the world’s lowest rate of CO2 emissions, demonstrating nuclear energy’s ability to meet their energy demands while helping to make good on its climate commitments.
+Following the trend, the US recently signed a deal with India, the world’s third-largest oil buyer, to build six nuclear plants there.
+We’ll see if this effort to expand for nuclear energy over fossil fuels will come to fruition.

 Nuclear energy is a highly efficient energy source.

-With Earth’s booming population requires ever larger amounts of energy, nuclear energy may well be the most efficient way to keep up with the demand.
+Earth’s booming population requires ever larger amounts of energy.
+As such, nuclear energy may well be the most efficient way to keep up with the demand.
 The energy released from nuclear fission is 50 million times more powerful than ordinary chemical reactions, like those produced by burning fossil fuels.
 The small amount of fuel required to produce vast amounts of energy not only keeps nuclear energy cheap, but it also means that the Earth’s uranium deposits can potentially power humanity for centuries (at current consumption rates).

 Nuclear energy makes the world a safer place.